goldmansachs/obevo/obevo-site/src/site/markdown/developer-guide.md

 #### 2. Create a new module obevo-db-&lt;dbmsName&gt;

+You can use an existing DB implementation module as reference.

+See the [Platform Listing](platform-listing.html) for the full list of modules.

-You can use obevo-db-db2 or obevo-db-postgresql as examples
+We recommend obevo-db-db2 or obevo-db-postgresql as a default choice if you need a suggestion.

 #### 3. Implement the classes required to do a basic incremental deployment for simple objects like tables